Evading Dragons, Part Three: Dance of the Dragons

 They made it back to camp to find Hester and Helena packed and ready to go.
 Spot warned them that trouble was coming.
 The circle was to the north, so they went east.
 They used a stream to mask their odors.
 About a mile back they could hear the smaller dragons.
 The male dragons gave off a high pitched sound when they caught the scent of something to eat.
 On the other side of the valley, they found an ancient bridge.
 None of them knew what kind of vehicle could travel on this bridge.
 It had two parallel metal bars set about four feet from each other.
 None of them had ever seen a train or its tracks before.
 The valley the bridge crossed was covered in a dense fog.
 Lars looked toward the bridge then back to the others.
 He said, “Hester go into the valley.
 I don’t think they will follow.”
 Lars turned to Val and kissed her.
 He said, “there are no goodbyes.”

 The others made their way into the valley while Lars got up on the trestle.
 He gave his pack with the little provisions they had left to Val.
 All he had was his ax and a desire to give them a chance to make it to the other side.
 The wood and metal bridge had seen better days.
-As he walked he could feel it sway in the wind.
-The sound of a dragon grew closer.
+As he walked, he could feel it sway in the wind as the sounds of a dragon grew closer.
 Lars hit the track with his ax.
 The metal to metal contact echoed across the valley.
 He could hear the dragon turn his way.
 A head popped out of the woods.
 It was one of the small dark dragons.
 The dragon was the size of a horse.
 It saw him and started to race across the trestle.
-As it ran the trestle shook.
+As the dragon ran toward him, the trestle shook.
 Large chunks dropped into the valley below.
-Lars could hear the chunks first hitting the ground then as the ripples ran down the trestle they hit water.
+Lars could hear the pieces first hitting the ground then as the ripples ran down the trestle they hit the water.

 Force and Fall